layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/import-designs/quiz.md

       - id: "c"
         text: "The original designs are deleted"
   - id: "q3"
-    text: "What is the recommended name for the merged WordPress and MySQL design?"
+    text: "Which CMS application is deployed in this tutorial?"
     type: "short_answer"
     marks: 2
-    correct_answer: "wordpress-mysql-deployment"
+    correct_answer: "WordPress"
 ---